fission/docs.fission.io/docs/content/installation/env_vars.en.md

 #### Cloud Provider

-The service type of router service must be `LoadBalancer`.
+If you want to expose the router to the internet, the service type of router service must be set to `LoadBalancer`.
+This is the default in the helm chart.

 ```bash
 $ kubectl --namespace fission get svc